 Gestational Diabetes Test Side Effects

 These tests usually have no serious risk.
 For instance, you may feel a little dizzy for fasting for long hours.
-Also, some people may experience nausea, constipation, stomach discomfort, and diarrhea.
+Also, some people may experience nausea, constipation, stomach discomfort, and diarrhoea.

 Your practitioner will guide you on the proper manner or diet that can help manage the condition.
 In addition, you will have to undergo another gestational diabetes test 6-8 weeks after delivery.
 Your high blood sugar should only last for as long as you are pregnant.